Nightcliff

 Nightcliff is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Nightcliff has a high level of cultural diversity, with 37.2% of its population born overseas and 32.7% speaking a language other than English at home.
-The predominant religion in Nightcliff is Christianity, accounting for 35.9% of the population.
-Hinduism is notably overrepresented compared to Greater Darwin, comprising 9.5% of Nightcliff's population versus 5.1%.
+Nightcliff's population shows high cultural diversity, with 37.2% born overseas and 32.7% speaking a language other than English at home.
+Christianity is the predominant religion in Nightcliff, accounting for 35.9%.
+Hinduism is notably higher compared to Greater Darwin, making up 9.5% of Nightcliff's population versus 5.1%.

 Frequently Asked Questions - Diversity